stormpath/stormpath-sdk-node/docs/app/views/apiKey.md

 #### Returns

-A string that represents the `ApiKey` in the following format
+A string that represents the `ApiKey` in the following format:

 ```javascript
 'id: ' + this.id + ', secret: <hidden>'
 ```

 ---